 Youth Choir (Grades 3-12)

-The Youth Choir rehearses and sings each Sunday during the school year.
-It also supports programs put on the by Sunday School and Youth Group, and participates in special productions, including operas and musical revues.
+The Youth Choir is lead by Margaret Ruenzel.
+It rehearses and sings each Sunday during the school year.
+It also supports programs put on by the Sunday School and Youth Group, and participates in special productions, including operas and musical revues.

 Corvo String Quartet